Trusted WordPress tutorials, when you need them most.

 The best choice for your site will vary depending on your WordPress theme.
 Some themes will ignore any More blocks you create, so you’ll need to use an excerpt instead.

-To help you show an engaging preview no matter what theme you’re using, we’ll be covering both More blocks and excerpts.
+To help you show an engaging preview no matter what theme you’re using, we’ll cover both More blocks and excerpts.
+If you prefer to jump straight to a particular method, then you can use the links below:

 How to Properly Use the More Block in WordPress

-The WordPress block editor has a built-in More block that allows you to specify the exact cut off point for the preview text of any WordPress post.
-In the classic editor, it was previously known as the More tag.
+The WordPress block editor has a built-in More block that allows you to specify the exact cutoff point for the preview text of any WordPress post.

-You can add the More block anywhere in the post, including mid sentence or in the middle of a paragraph.
+You can add the More block anywhere in the post, including mid-sentence or in the middle of a paragraph.

 All of the content above the More block will appear on your blog archive pages and wherever else your posts are listed on your WordPress site.
 WordPress will also add a ‘Read More’ link to the preview, so visitors can click to read the full version of the post.